Crystal Bernard

 Crystal Lynn Bernard (born September 30, 1961) is a retired American singer-songwriter and actress, best known for her roles as Helen Chappel-Hackett on the sitcom Wings (1990–1997), Amy on It's a Living (1985–1989), and K.C.
 Cunningham on Happy Days (1983–1984).

 Early life

-Born in Garland, Texas to televangelist Jerry Wayne Bernard and teacher Gaylon Fussell, Bernard became an entertainer at a young age, singing gospel songs with her older sister, Robyn (1959–2024), also an actress.
+Born in Garland, Texas, to televangelist Jerry Wayne Bernard and teacher Gaylon Fussell.
+Bernard became an entertainer at a young age, singing gospel songs with her older sister, Robyn, also an actress.
 One recording of the two that has survived from those years is a song called "The Monkey Song" on Feudin' Fussin' and Frettin, recorded when Crystal was eight years old.
 The recording is from a 1972 Thomas Road Baptist Church service led by Jerry Falwell.
-In addition to Robyn, she also has two younger sisters: Scarlett and Angelique Bernard.
+In addition to Robyn, she also has two younger sisters.

 Bernard studied acting at Alley Theatre while growing up in Houston, Texas.
-She attended Spring High School and continued her education at Baylor University, studying acting and international relations.
+She attended Spring High School and continued her education at Baylor University, studying acting and international relations, but not graduating.